 Also used in the brand’s shoes such as the New Balance 530 is an ENCAP sole design technology which allows shoe designers to encapsulate a specially formulated EVA wedge in a polyurethane providing the needed stability without discounting cushioning.
 The ABZORB heel cushioning, meantime, is an isoprene rubber made after collaborating with chemical manufacturer DuPont.

 Fresh Foam is the ultimate refinement of materials made in running shoe manufacturing.
-It is comprised of an EVA compound and adjusted the chemical properties to achieve springy and stable foam that gives stability and superior cushioning.
+It is comprised of an EVA compound and adjusted the chemical properties to achieve flexible and stable foam that gives stability and superior cushioning.

 Since its reintroduction, variations in the New Balance 530 line have been released in recent years that include New Balance 530 Suede, New Balance 530 Summer Waves, New Balance 530 Running, New Balance 530 Leather Textile, New Balance 530 Re-Engineered, New Balance 530 Canvas Wax, New Balance 530 Vazee, and New Balance 530 Deconstructed.

 - American professional baseball player Evan Longoria has been a regular user and endorser of the classic men’s New Balance 530.